trakt-tools/universal-trakt-scrobbler/README.md

 #### How to add more streaming services

-- Run `npx trakt-tools dev create-service`.
+- Run `npx @trakt-tools/cli dev create-service`.
 It will prompt you a few questions about the service and automatically generate all the necessary files.
-If you want to provide all the information at once without being prompted, run `npx trakt-tools dev create-service --help` to see the options.
+If you want to provide all the information at once without being prompted, run `npx @trakt-tools/cli dev create-service --help` to see the options.
 - Go to the generated files and adjust them accordingly.
 You can see the files of the other services for some reference.

 #### How to add scrobbler/sync to streaming services

-- If a service is missing either the scrobbler or the sync function, you can run `npx trakt-tools dev update-service` to automatically generate all the missing files.
+- If a service is missing either the scrobbler or the sync function, you can run `npx @trakt-tools/cli dev update-service` to automatically generate all the missing files.

 ### Credits